JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/README.md

-# Genome-assembly-of-the-copepod-Leptodiaptomus
+# Genome-assembly-of-the-copepod-*Leptodiaptomus*
-This repository contains a short description of the workflow for the assembly and comparison of genomes of the copepod Leptodiaptomus group sicilis that is under a process of ecological speciation.
+This repository contains a short description of the workflow for the assembly and comparison of genomes of the copepod *Leptodiaptomus* *sicilis* group that is under a process of ecological speciation.

 It´s organized in three folders

-+ [`bin`](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/tree/main/bin) In this folder are the scripts that will help us obtain the results, each script assumes that the working directory is this folder, that the input files are in meta-data and that the outputs will go to results.
++ [`bin`](/bin) In this folder are the scripts that will help us obtain the results, each script assumes that the working directory is this folder, that the input files are in meta-data and that the outputs will go to results.

-+ [`results`](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/tree/main/results) In this folder are the results obtained, mainly graphs or tables obtained during the assembly process.
++ [`results`](/results) In this folder are the results obtained, mainly graphs or tables obtained during the assembly process.

-+ [`meta-data`](https://github.com/JavierUrban/Genome-assembly-of-the-copepod-Leptodiaptomus/tree/main/meta-data) Here are some tables or data of general information of the five study populations and that can be used for future analysis.
++ [`meta-data`](/meta-data) Here are some tables or data of general information of the five study populations and that can be used for future analysis.

 ## Generalities

-Phylogenetically close copepod genomes often differ in size and gene content, as is the case with the copepod L. group sicilis.
+Phylogenetically close copepod genomes often differ in size and gene content, as is the case with the copepod *L. sicilis* group.

 The size of the genome has been estimated by spectrophotometry and the conversion to Mpb was carried out with the following function  ``picograms_to_Mpb(n)`` in R